 - If Findel or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 We may disclose your personal information to any member of our subsidiaries, holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
 We may also disclose this information to third parties or if we are legally obliged to do so in accordance with our Terms.

 - request correction of your personal data

 - request restriction of processing of your personal data

 - request the transfer of your personal data

 - object to processing of your personal data

 Our site may, from time to time, contain links to and from the websites of other businesses.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-We will usually let you know before collecting your data if we intend to use it for any marketing purposes, but you can opt out of your information being used in this way by selecting the relevant box on any forms or by contacting us.
+We will usually let you know before collecting your data but you can opt out of your information being used in this way by selecting the relevant box on any forms or by contacting us.